 Body image is an extremely sensitive subject that can be triggering for many individuals in eating disorder recovery.
 Even many people who have never struggled with an eating disorder feel unhappy with their weight or body shape.

-This can be especially challenging if both partners have poor body image.
+This situation can be especially challenging if both partners have poor body image.
 Both parties can feed off each other’s negative energy surrounding their bodies and the resulting negative self-talk.

 Poor body image can lead to decreased physical and emotional intimacy.
 This inevitably takes its toll on a marriage or relationship, which is why transparency and open communication are essential.
 If you are struggling with your body image, be honest with your partner and let them support you.